 - 1. Return the throttle lever to the closed position and stop the ATV completely. - 2.
 Apply the rear brake pedal, shift to Low by moving the gear selector along the shift guide.

 Shifting: Low to High

-- 1. Return the throttle lever to the closed position and stop the ATV completely. - 2.
-Push the button at the right side of gear selector, then shift to High by moving the gear selector along the shift guide.
+- 1. Return the throttle lever to the closed osition and stop the ATV completely. - 2.
+Shift to "H"(High) by moving the gear selector along the shift guide.

 Shifting: Neutral(N) to Reverse®;